white-and-red houses

 Fundrise publishes an annual letter to investors every year.
 It used to be common they would map the performance of Fundrise (an aggregate of funds) against the market.
 But Fundrise is very strategic in how they present this.
 For example, in 2018 they compared the aggregate Fundrise performance against the Vanguard Total Stock Market ETF (VTI).
 Not only comparing the current year, they also maintain the running aggregate average performance of Fundrise, since inception.
 Which is interesting because VTI does not track the S&P 500 (again VOO as an example does) and it turns out that year VOO outperformed VTI.
 Maybe it was just a random coincidence they happen to chose the lesser performing ETF to benchmark against versus the very common S&P 500.
 This was the case for 2019 as well.
 I’ll also call out in 2019’s annual letter was the last year they published a running aggregate of Fundrise’s performance since inception against the market.
 I wonder why that is?
 I’d wish they bring back this running aggregate over time of the performance of Fundrise benchmarked against the market and other funds; and continue to include in their annual letter.
 It just so happened in 2019 that the aggregate Fundrise returns were now underperforming against the VTI ETF and the VQ ETF (Vanguard Real Estate Index Fund).

 In 2020, Fundrise published one version of their annual letter and then recalled it removing many of the graphics and comparisons.
 In their own words: “we received a regulatory request to disaggregate fund returns of the Fundrise portfolio, and to refrain from using specific branded investment products (such as ETFs) as benchmarks for the performance of Fundrise sponsored programs.”
-We can all agree that 2020 was a rough year globally, but the S&P 500 outperformed Fundrise, again.
+We can all agree that 2020 was a rough year globally, but the S&P 500 outperformed Fundrise, yet again.
 And all of a sudden they didn’t have a side-by-side comparison showing this gap, or the year-over-year running aggregate.

 In 2021, Fundrise does not even mention the market in their annual letter, the S&P 500, nor does it benchmark its funds against anything (maybe for the first time).
 Why?
 Well, it wouldn’t have fit their narrative, because the market almost double digit outperformed the aggregate performance of Fundrise funds.
 This makes it 3 years in a row Fundrise has underperformed against the S&P 500.
 But, surely enough in 2022 the benchmark comparison is back in the annual letter because Fundrise did outperformed the market, along with the side-by-side comparison.
 But, they’re still not showing the year-over-year and running aggregate comparison.
-On the to latest letter, and again no mention or benchmarking of anything in 2023’s letter, because the S&P 500 outperformed Fundrise again.
+On the to latest letter (2023), and again no mention or benchmarking of anything in 2023’s letter, because the S&P 500 outperformed Fundrise again.
 I wonder what that running year-over-year aggregate comparison would look like now?

 I only went down this rabbit hole, because Fundrise has a narrative to tell with lots of marketing and they do a great job at it.
 My only takeaway from even mentioning any of this is to really read deeply into everything Fundrise publishes and interpret it for yourself.
 Just remember, Fundrise is a long-term investment and everyone will not obtain similar results.
+However, it did bother me that Fundrise only outperformed the S&P 500 once between 2019-2023, and only in that single year did they actually benchmark against the S&P 500.

 Fundrise iPO